fivecwuchen/SpatialDBMS/README.md

 # SpatialDBMS
-it is a gis class work
+It is a gis class work.

-it aim to manager spatial data
+And it aim to manager spatial data.